Sales

 Closing Cold Sales Calls

 Cold calling is still very efficient.
 In fact, 82% of buyers have accepted meetings with salespeople that started with a cold call.
-While 51% of company owners actually prefer to hear from sales reps on the phone over any other channel.
+51% of company owners actually prefer to hear from sales reps on the phone over any other channel.

 Do cold opportunities outweigh loss?